JuliaGeo/Leaflet.jl/README.md

 All [GeoInterface.jl](https://github.com/JuliaGeo/GeoInterface.jl) compatible geometries can be displayed as layers.

-A basic example, where we use GADM to download a countty boundary shapefile, and plot it over
+A basic example, where we use GADM to download a country boundary shapefile, and plot them over the CARTO `:dark_nolabels` base layers.

 ```julia
 using Leaflet, Blink, GADM